 What is DAP?

-DAP or Delivered-at-Place is an international trade term, used to describe a deal in which a seller agrees to pay all costs and suffer any potential losses of moving sold goods to a named location.
+DAP or Delivered-at-Place is an international trade term used to describe a deal in which a seller agrees to pay all costs and suffer any potential losses of moving sold goods to a named location.
 Ultimately, the seller must bear all expenses for carriage and any terminal charges, up to the agreed destination point.

-Under the Incoterm DAP, the seller has fulfilled his or her obligations when the goods are placed at the disposal of the buyer on the arriving means of transport, ready for unloading at the named place of destination.
+Under DAP Incoterms, the seller has fulfilled his or her obligations when the goods are handed over to the buyer at the named place of destination.
 Under DAP terms, the risk is transferred from the seller to the buyer when the shipment reaches the destination mentioned in the contract of sale.
 The buyer is responsible only for unloading costs at the final destination.